k0ndratov/play-together/README.md

-# GameNight
+# PlayTogether

-GameNight is an application for conveniently gathering friends to play games together.
+PlayTogether is an application for conveniently gathering friends to play games together.

 ## Technologies